Royalvice/DocDiff/README.EN.md

 # News

+- 2023.08.01: Congratulations!
+DocDiff has been accepted by ACM Multimedia 2023!
+- 2023.06.13: The inference notebook `demo/inference.ipynb` is uploaded for convenient reproduction and pretrained models `checksave/` are uploaded.
 - 2023.05.08: The initial version of the code is uploaded.
 Please check the to-do list for future updates.
-- 2023.06.13: The inference notebook `demo/inference.ipynb` is uploaded for convenient reproduction and pretrained models `checksave/` are uploaded.

 # Guide